Dunning School

-The Dunning School was a historiographical school of thought regarding the Reconstruction period of American history (1865–1877), supporting conservative elements against the Radical Republicans who introduced civil rights in the South.
+The Dunning School was an historiographical school of thought regarding the Reconstruction period of American history (1865–1877), supporting conservative elements against the Radical Republicans who introduced civil rights in the South.
 It was named for Columbia University professor William Archibald Dunning, who taught many of its followers.

 Profile

 The Dunning School viewpoint favored conservative elements in the South (the Redeemers, plantation owners and former Confederates) and disparaged Radical Republicans who favored civil rights for former slaves.
 The views of the Dunning School dominated scholarly and popular depictions of the era from about 1900 to the 1930s.
 Adam Fairclough, a British historian whose expertise includes Reconstruction, summarized the Dunningite themes:

-Historian Eric Foner, a leading specialist, said:
+Historian Eric Foner, a leading specialist in the Reconstruction Era, said of the Dunning School academics:

+In contrast to Foner's views, Fairclough argued that the influence of the Dunning School outside of academia was minimal; its hostile view of Reconstruction had already been established as the predominant view in white society long before any of the Dunning School historians published their works on Reconstruction.
+Works of popular culture like The Birth of a Nation that shared its view of Reconstruction did not use its historians as a source.